Google forms advisory council to keep AI on the straight and narrow

 Terrified of artificial intelligence taking over the world?
 Google hears your concerns.
-The tech giant is setting up an advisory committee, one that will effectively serve to interrogate Google's decisions as a developer of futuristic AI technology.
+The tech giant has announced an advisory committee, one that will effectively serve to interrogate Google's decisions as a developer of futuristic AI technology.

 Named the Advanced Technology External Advisory Council (or ATEAC), the council will advise on the "responsible use and development" of AI within Google – a company involved in numerous applications for machine learning and the 'smart' handling of user data.